DrewAlvarez/Read_Me_Generator/README.md

-# README Generator
+# Readme Generator

 ## Description

-This is an application to create a good README so that it provided a concise description of my application so as to not confuse user who are interested.
+This is an application to create a good README so that it provides a concise description for the application as to not confuse the users who are interested.

 ## Table of Contents